-In 2012, for the play “The Snow Queen” the European School was awarded with the best cast prize at the Youth Festival organized by Tbilisi City Hall.
-In 2014, the European School cast was awarded with the prize for “The Most Creative Cast” and the diploma at the festival of “Golden Fleece” for the play “Mythology as Seen in 21st Century”.
+In 2012, for the play “The Snow Queen” the European School was awarded the best cast prize at the Youth Festival organized by Tbilisi City Hall.
+In 2014, the European School cast was awarded the prize for “The Most Creative Cast” and the diploma at the festival of “Golden Fleece” for the play “Mythology as Seen in the 21st Century”.

-In 2016, for performing the play “Buratino” the Drama Studio, its Artistic Director and students were awarded with special diplomas for outstanding work.
+In 2016, for performing the play “Buratino” the Drama Studio, its Artistic Director and students were awarded special diplomas for outstanding work.

 Welcome to the European School TV Studio – ESTV!